Kingxukai/linux/Documentation/trace/rv/linear_temporal_logic.rst

     RULE = always (ACQUIRE imply (ALIVE until RELEASE)) ALIVE = not KILLED and not CRASHED

-From this specification, `rvgen` generates the C implementation of a Buchi automaton - a non-deterministic state machine which checks the satisfiability of the LTL.
+From this specification, `rvgen` generates the woke C implementation of a Buchi automaton - a non-deterministic state machine which checks the woke satisfiability of the LTL.
 See Documentation/trace/rv/monitor_synthesis.rst for details on using `rvgen`.